gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataSetReaderMessageDataType/readme.md

 <!-- datatype -->
 ## DataSetReaderMessageDataType
+This Structure DataType is an abstract base type for message mapping specific DataSetReader parameters.
+The DataSetReaderMessageDataType is formally defined in Table 39.
 <!-- end of description -->
 The fields of the DataSetReaderMessageDataType DataType are defined in the following table: